 The other week I wrote about SERP Click Through Rates.
 This isn’t really useful on it’s own though.
 To give any meaningful insight, it needs to be combined with keyword volume (usually from the Google KWR Tool) and your current rank for the keyword.

-I know that rankings are a bad measurement as they are so variable – depending on personalization, location, Google testing new algorithms, etc. That said, you can’t just not do anything, you have to work with what you’ve got.
+I know that rankings are a bad measurement as they are so variable – depending on device, personalization, location, Google testing new algorithms, etc. That said, you can’t just not do anything, you have to work with what you’ve got.

 I’ve created a keyword research and opportunity tool.
 It will show you the keyword opportunity based on your current rank (and associated estimated traffic) subtracted from the estimated traffic associated with a number one spot ranking.